Chuyển đến nội dung chính

 console.log(formattedResult);

-If we run node main.js again, we get the proper DAI token balance of our specified address:
+If you run node main.js again, you get the proper DAI token balance of your specified address:

 3142422.965167994254806984